-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Bank as at 31 December 2018, and our audit of the Bank's consolidated its consolidated financial performance and its consolidated cash flows for the year then ended in accordance our other ethical responsibilities in with International Financial Reporting Standards.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Bank as at 31 December 2018, and our audit of the Bank's consolidated its consolidated financial performance and its consolidated cash flows for with International Financial Reporting financial statements in the United Arab Emirates, and we have fulfilled the year then ended in accordance our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.